MhAllan/TcpServiceCore/README.md

 * Metrics logging

 #### Limitation
-This framework is a core for more complex framework(s) for distributed systems, the protocol is not yet done, so there are some limitations and possible bugs.
+This framework needs the community collaboration to get it solid.